Game 2 Box Score

 Carson went 3 for 3 and drove in a couple of runs and Paavola struck out seven Loggers as the ‘Cats notched a methodical victory in the opener.

 Linfield plated three runs in the first inning, then added single runs in the third, fourth, fifth and sixth innings.
-Grace Middelstadt (Soph., Battle Ground, Wash.) and Garcia each contributed two hits as the Wildcats outhit the Loggers 9-2.
+Grace Middelstadt (Jr., Battle Ground, Wash.) and Garcia each contributed two hits as the Wildcats outhit the Loggers 9-2.

-Paavola walked her first two batters but settled into a groove after that, holding UPS without a hit through five innings before turning the game over to reliever Maddy Dunn (Fr., Lake Oswego, Ore.).
+Paavola walked her first two batters but settled into a groove after that, holding UPS without a hit through five innings before turning the game over to reliever Maddy Dunn (Soph., Lake Oswego, Ore.).

 The Loggers' best chance to score came in the top of the first inning.
 But with runners at first and third with one out, Amy Schmeckpeper was gunned down at the plate on a fielder’s choice.
 Paavola then struck out Shannon Reed to end the inning.